s2135678/SoftwareDevelopment/software_design.md

 ![](https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/software_design/jpgForPresentationLayer/login.jpg "The action login")

-In this example, the user inputs his userID and password, and then choose the `login` button in the page. `login` function will be called.
+In this example, the user inputs their userID and password, and then choose the `login` button in the page. `login` function will be called.
 The information will be sent to the `data layer` to be checked whether it is already stored in the database.
 If the answer is yes, the system will jump to the homepage.
-If the answer is no, the system will give the user a register option, after user input information that needed to do the register work, the information will be added in to the database, and then jump to the homepage.
+If the answer is no, the system will give the user a register option, after the user inputs the information needed to do the register work, the information will be added in to the database, and then jump back to the homepage.

 ![](https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/software_design/jpgForPresentationLayer/recommendGame.jpg "The action recommendation")